 Section 1.
 Personal Plan of Study

 Section 1.1.
-Each student in the school, prior to his or her ninth grade year may develop with help from the school’s guidance counselors a personal plan of student, which shall be reviewed regularly, as needed by school personnel and the student’s parents or guardian and updated based upon the needs of the student.
+Each student in the school, prior to his or her ninth-grade year may develop with help from the school’s guidance counselors a personal plan of student, which shall be reviewed regularly, as needed by school personnel and the student’s parents or guardian and updated based upon the needs of the student.

 Section 1.2.
 A personal plan of study shall present a sequence of courses and experiences that conclude with the student reaching his or her postsecondary goals, with implementation of the plan of study transferring to the program of postsecondary education or training upon the student’s high school graduation.